 Well, that makes it pretty clear that it’s important to consume prebiotics on a regular basis, doesn’t it?
 But the question remains, where do I find them?

 Do you want more information on how to incorporate prebiotics in your food pattern?
-Schedule an online consultation at my online dietitian practice Darm diëtist, and I will help you with all your questions!
+Schedule a free IBS symptom assessment van I’ll show you how I can help.

 What Products Contain Prebiotics?

 As mentioned above, prebiotics come from dietary fiber, complex carbohydrates (oligosaccharides), phytochemicals and certain fatty acids.
 A bunch of complicated names, that you usually won’t find on the nutritional label.

 In some cases prebiotics are added to products, the most common one is formula for infants.
 You may have seen or heard that there is FOS and/or GOS in them.
 This is a chemically added prebiotic that resembles the Human Milk Oligosaccharides (HMO) that are naturally available in breast milk.
 HMO’s are beneficial and essential for the growth of the baby’s healthy gut bacteria.
 So formula tries to achieve the same effect with FOS and/or GOS.
 Of course, it’s not the same, but it’s better than nothing!